scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 cells.
 A cell may contain Markdown (which is converted into HTML and displayed when not being edited), raw text, or code.
 Code is executed by language-specific backends, or kernels.
-Well over one hundred kernels are available beyond Python, including Julia, R, bash, and even compiled languages like C++ and Rust :cite:`jupyter-kernels`.
+Well over one hundred kernels are available beyond Python, including Julia, R, Bash, and even compiled languages like C++ and Rust :cite:`jupyter-kernels`.
 Jupyter kernels are often used with the Jupyter Notebook, but they can also function as a standalone code execution system.